Rishita-P-Saraf/Data-Analysis-on-Google-PlayStore/README.md

 # Data-Analysis-on-Google-PlayStore
 A project where data analysis is done on Google PlayStore dataset

 This project analyzes the Google Play Store dataset to uncover insights about app categories, ratings, reviews, and installations.
-The dataset provides a snapshot of various apps and their performance metrics, enabling exploratory data analysis and visualization.
+The dataset provides a snapshot of various apps and their performance metrics, enabling exploratory data analysis and Univariate Analysis.

 Features: